NPQ in Leading Teaching

 How will I be assessed?

 The assessment process for all NPQs has been refreshed to reduce the workload burden on teachers while still providing an opportunity to apply their knowledge.
-To pass the programme, you’ll need to engage with at least 90% of the course and pass one summative assessment.
+To pass the programme, you’ll need to evidence at least 90% of the course and pass one summative assessment.

 Cost